epfl-ada/ada-2021-project-pyca/ADA_text_Yiming.md

 Thus, we include another metric, the opening revenue (the box office revenue in the first week) in our IMDb movie dataset.
 We compute the proportion of the opening revenue of the total gross revenue.
 We are indeed interested in finding out, **whether speaking positive about the movie in media actually influences audience's intention to go to cinema even after the opening period**.

 From Figure 4, it can be seen that movies with more positive voice in the media are more likely to generate a small percent of the total revenue the first release week (it is statistically significant).
-We propose a simple interpretation: good movie will be praised in the media in the first release week, which will induce more people to be wiling to watch the movie.
-As such the opening revenue could only be a small proportion of the total revenue.
+We propose a simple interpretation: good movie will be praised in the media during the first release week, which can result in more people wiling to watch the movie.
+This implies that movies with positive speaking will have an opening revenue small in proportion since the crowds might show up only later.

 ![Figure 4](assets/polarityAnalysis_percentGross.png "Figure 4")

-In the sequel we consider the three following categories of movies
+In the sequel it will be helpful to consider the three following categories of movies
 - (i) high % first WE (in this group, the percentage of opening revenue over total revenue is less than the third quantile);
 - (ii) intermediate score (the percentage of opening revenue over total revenue is between the third and the two third quantile);
 - (iii) high % after first WE (the percentage of opening revenue over total revenue is greater than the two third quantile).